-- 39. As part of the terms and conditions of employment of its staff, the Authority offers retirement benefits.
-Although these benefits will not actually be payable until employees retire, the Authority has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement. - 40.
-Up until 31st March 2015 the Authority participated in four schemes: - The Firefighters' Pension Scheme (FFPS) (the "1992 Scheme").
-This is a statutory un-funded defined benefit final salary scheme and has been closed to new entrants since 6 April 2006. - The New Firefighters' Pension Scheme (NFPS) (the "2006 Scheme") is open to all uniformed staff (except Fire Control) and is also a statutory un-funded defined benefit final salary scheme, with differing benefits. - The Firefighters' Compensation Scheme (FFCS) (the Injury Scheme) another statutory un-funded defined benefit scheme covering existing and new injury pensions. - The three Firefighters' schemes are unfunded meaning that there are no investment assets built up to meet the pensions' liabilities and cash has to be generated to meet the actual pensions' payments as they eventually fall due.
+- 44. As part of the terms and conditions of employment of its staff, the Authority offers retirement benefits.
+Although these benefits will not actually be payable until employees retire, the Authority has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement. - 45.
+The Authority participates in four schemes: - The Firefighters' Pension Scheme (FFPS) (the "1992 Scheme").
+This is a statutory un-funded defined benefit final salary scheme and has been closed to new entrants since 6 April 2006. - The New Firefighters' Pension Scheme (NFPS) (the "2006 Scheme") is open to all uniformed staff (except Fire Control) and is also a statutory un-funded defined benefit final salary scheme, with differing benefits.

+- The Firefighters' Compensation Scheme (FFCS) (the Injury Scheme) another statutory un-funded defined benefit scheme covering existing and new injury pensions. - The three Firefighters' schemes are unfunded meaning that there are no investment assets built up to meet the pensions' liabilities and cash has to be generated to meet the actual pensions' payments as they eventually fall due.
 The arrangements are determined by the Department of Communities and Local Government. - The Local Government Pension Scheme (LGPS) subject to qualifying criteria, open to staff not covered by the Firefighters' schemes.
 This scheme is administered by Worcestershire County Council and is a funded defined benefit final salary scheme.
-The Authority and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets. - At 1st April 2015 some members of the the Firefighters Pension Scheme (FFPS) and the New Firefighters Pension Scheme (NFPS) were transferred to a new Firefighter Pension Scheme the 2015 Scheme.

-• In accordance with IAS 19 the Authority recognises the cost of retirement benefits within the Net Cost of Services, in the CIES, when they are earned, rather than when benefits are actually paid as pensions.
+The Authority and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets. - In accordance with IAS 19 the Authority recognises the cost of retirement benefits within the Net Cost of Services, in the CIES, when they are earned, rather than when benefits are actually paid as pensions.
 However the charge to be made to the Council Tax, via the precepts, is based on the amount payable in the year.
 The difference is reversed out in the General Fund.